bwyan/100-days-of-code/log.md

 **Todo**:

+THE BEST APPROACH MIGHT BE CREATING MORE IF STATEMENTS THAT ULTIMATELY REDUCE THE NUMBER OF 'NEIGHBORS' THAT HAVE TO BE CHECKED FOR EACH CELL.

 -[ ] Optimize the algorithm that plays one turn of the game.
 -[ ] Get it to repeat indefinitely (try `while gameIsRunning === true` or recursion with `componentDidUpdate`).
 -[ ] Hook up the UI components (board size controls, start/stop/clear buttons) to state.